pranansh-s/egba/README.md

 **Other**
   - Robust debugging with a UI from managed states
-  - Managing output of graphics/audio using sdl2
+  - Output of GUI and sound using sdl2

 ```CURRENTLY DEVELOPING```